agentv9/agentv9/README.md

 ### Hey there im Kason

-## Just a random 19 year old self taught developer
+## 21 year old self taught developer

-- 🌱 I’m currently learning C
+I make random stuff, none of which on this account is of any use.
-- 🥅 2024 Goals: Conquor the world
+Currently working with Throttle Holdings to develop a Automotive centered social media application called overdrive.
 ---
 ### Languages and Tools i use
 <p>